marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 also, if it is developed on another computer, possibly under a different operating system.
 Pyomo provides this critically important feature.
-Namely, two independently developed Pyomo concerete models can be included as blocks into a new concrete model.
+Namely, two independently developed Pyomo concrete models can be included as blocks into a new concrete model.
 Such integration preserves name-spaces; therefore, there are no naming conflicts, typical for other model-instance integration methods,